goreleaser/goreleaser/www/content/actions.md

 This should support *almost* everything already supported by GoReleaser's [Docker image][docker].
 Check the [install](/install) section for more details.

+If you need to push the homebrew tap to another repository, you'll need a custom github token, for that, add a `GORELEASER_GITHUB_TOKEN` secret and remove the default `GITHUB_TOKEN`.
+The default, auto-generated token only has access to current the repo.

 ## What doesn't work